RichardKxy/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3/writeup.md

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two different laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]

+Then I added  the left side and right sides of the road back to train the modeal.

 ![alt text][image4]
 ![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I then preprocessed this data by lambda layer to normalize the data.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.